 Have you ever received a box with ciabatta roll shaped air bags?
 These little pillows go a long way in protecting goods, and they are now available in biodegradable PLA plastic.
 Fulfillment centers like the ease of air cushions because they store flat.
 Feed them through a specialized machine to puff them up as needed.

 PLA air cushions are cheap, convenient, and effective, but ultimately, it’s still plastic.
 Even though they’re labeled as biodegradable, PLA plastic may require industrial conditions for proper breakdown.
 For a truly green alternative, there’s a kraft paper version.
 Most are made from at least 85% FSC Certified recycled paper and can be thrown away with curbside paper recycling.

 But how does kraft paper stay inflated?
 The interior is lined with a thin plastic film made from biodegradable starch.
 Paper-PLA plastic combinations have been known to interfere with recycling streams, but this film is thin enough to quickly dissolve in paper pulp processing plants.

 Eco-friendly Shipping: Something for Everyone

 With so many bubble wrap alternatives available, there’s an option for every type of e-commerce business.
 When making the final decision, consider how much protection your products need, fulfillment time, shipping costs, branding placement, and of course, the customer unboxing experience.
+That’s all part of choosing a premium packaging solution.
 For more information, check out our recent blog on building an e-commerce packaging strategy.